Phase I – Woodin Ave Landing

 In 2017, HDCA worked hard to secure the final $30,000 in funding to make the project happen.
-With the help of generous donors throughout the community, we’ve met our goal and we are currently working with Hibbard Architecture, the City of Chelan and Lake Chelan Rotary to break ground on this project in September 2017.
+With the help of generous donors throughout the community, we’ve met our goal and we are currently working with Hibbard Architecture, the City of Chelan and Lake Chelan Rotary to break ground on this project in the Spring of 2018.
 If you’d like to donate, please call or email.
 Any funds above and beyond what is needed on this project will be applied to our next pocket park, which will be the space in between B.C.
 MacDonald’s and Campbell’s Park Room.

 An Economic and Community Development Project:

 Research shows that beauty is one of the top three factors in creating community a achievement, or loyalty, to a particular town or city.
 A pleasant community appearance adds to home values, helps attract business investment, and improves the neighborhood reputation.
 As one of the gateways to downtown Chelan, WAL serves as an important point for tourism as well.
 Given that research shows that visitors’ opinions are formed by first and last impressions, greening and beautifying this eye-sore is of utmost important.
 The beautification of this area will be a fantastic way to have a significant impact on both community and economic development.